-Students may drop courses or withdraw from the College by completing a course schedule change form, obtaining the appropriate approval signatures, and submitting the form to the Office of Admissions and Records.
-The effective date is the date the course schedule change form is received in the Office of Admissions and Records.
+Students may drop courses or withdraw from the College by completing a course schedule change form, obtaining the appropriate approval signatures, and submitting the form to the Office of the Registrar.
+The effective date is the date the course schedule change form is received in the Office of the Registrar.
 Deadlines for course drops and withdrawals from the college are published in the TSTC college calendar.